AtenDesignGroup/drupal-project/README.md

 To add or update packages to this base install, pass the `--no-update` flag into the `composer require` or `composer update` commands.
 This will ensure no `package.json` file is created and dependencies are not installed.

+There a series of scripts for testing updates to the installer:

+* `composer test:ak-installer`: Runs a test install.
+Places files on the Desktop.
+* `composer cleanup:ak-installer`: Removes the installed directory.
+Gets ran before new installs.